Mica Moore: Bobsleigh hopeful in 'survival mode' after crash

 - From the section Winter Sports

-Winter Olympics hopeful Mica Moore says she and partner Mica McNeill went into survival mode after their spectacular crash in the World Cup in Altenberg.
+Winter Olympic hopeful Mica Moore says she and partner Mica McNeill went into "survival mode" after their spectacular crash in the World Cup in Altenberg.

-They were shaken but walked away from a crash on their second run at the women's World Cup bobsleigh event.
+The Britons were shaken but walked away from a crash on their second run at the women's World Cup bobsleigh event.

-The pair managed finish 20th to gain qualification points by staying in the sled across the finish line.
+Moore and McNeill finished 20th - to gain qualification points - by staying in the sled across the finish line.

 "When you are in the crash, your arousal levels are high and you are quite scared," said Moore.